integrativemodeling/nup84/README.md

 These scripts demonstrate the use of [IMP](http://salilab.org/imp), [MODELLER](http://salilab.org/modeller), and [PMI](https://github.com/salilab/pmi) in the modeling of the Nup84 complex using DSS/EDC crosslinks and 2D EM data.

-First, MODELLER is used to generate structures for the individual components in the Nup84 complex.
-Then, IMP is used to fit these components together into the electron microscopy density map of Nup84 complex.
+First, [MODELLER](http://salilab.org/modeller) is used to generate initial structures for the individual components in the Nup84 complex.
+Then, IMP is used to model these components using DSS/EDC crosslinks and the electron microscopy 2D class average for the entire Nup84 complex.

 The script works with the latest [IMP](http://salilab.org/imp), [PMI](https://github.com/salilab/pmi), and [isd_emxl](https://github.com/salilab/isd_emxl.git) libraries.

-Compile IMP using mpi (needed for the replica exchange, use "module load mpi/openmpi-x86_64-nodlopen" on the cluster)
+Compile [IMP](http://salilab.org/imp) using mpi (needed for the replica exchange, use "module load mpi/openmpi-x86_64-nodlopen" on the cluster)

 ## List of files and directories: